ginolhac/chip-seq/docs/index.md

 # ChIP-seq practical session

-Running all analyses is computationally intensive and despite the power of the current laptops, jobs should be run on high-performance-clusters (HPC).
+Running all analyses is computationally intensive and despite the power of the current laptops, jobs should be run on high-performance clusters (HPC).

 ## log in `gaia`